Museum of Domestic Design and Architecture

+From 2011 to 2023 the MoDA Collections Centre was based at Beaufort Park in Colindale, close to Middlesex University's Hendon campus in the London Borough of Barnet.
+During this time the museum ran several innovative research projects including The Hasler Gallery (2015); Katagami in Practice (2016-18), funded by Arts Council England; and Exploration of Social Sharing (2022), with support from the Art Fund.
+The museum also published a podcast 'That Feels Like Home' before and during the pandemic.

+The museum closed to visitors in September 2023 with a plan to end all remaining operations by July 2024.

 The Silver Studio Collection

 The Silver Studio (run by the Silver family) was a commercial design practice, based in West London, which between 1880 and 1963 completed more than 20,000 schemes for items such as furnishing fabrics, wallpapers, tablecloths, rugs and carpets.
-The Studio employed a number of designers, some of whom were well known in their own right, and others whose work remained anonymous.
+The Studio employed a number of designers, some of whom, such as Archibald Knox, were well known in their own right.
+There were many others whose work remained anonymous.

 The Silver Studio's customers were retailers and manufacturers of wallpapers and textiles at all levels of the market, both in Britain and abroad.
 Designs for wallpapers were sold both to manufacturers producing cheap papers for the mass market, such as Lightbown Aspinall and Potters of Darwen, as well as those selling high quality products for the top end of the market, such as Essex & Co, John Line, and Sandersons.
 Silver Studio designs were bought by all the leading British textile manufacturers, including Stead McAlpin, Alexander Morton, and AH Lee, to name just a few.
 Clients included well known producers of high quality fabrics, such as Turnbull & Stockdale and the famous department store, Liberty.

 Because the majority of the Silver Studio's clients were mass producers, Silver Studio designs found their way into numerous British homes.
 The Studio's influence on British interiors over a remarkable length of time can be seen in the huge number of their designs that went into production.

 After it closed in the early 1960s, the contents of the Silver Studio were given to the Hornsey College of Art, which subsequently became part of what is now Middlesex University.

-The significance of the Collection lies both in its completeness and coherence as a whole and in the importance and uniqueness of its component parts.
-It spans the period 1880–1960, an important period in the development of mass market furnishings and one less well represented in other collections.

 Silver Studio designs found their way into many British homes over a long period, because most of its clients were mass producers.
 The significance of the Silver Studio as a design practice was acknowledged in 1981 with the awarding of an English Heritage blue plaque to 84 Brook Green, Hammersmith, the building that was both the Studio and the Silver family home.

+While it was part of the Museum of Domestic Design and Architecture, Middlesex University, the Silver Studio Collection was both a resource for historians interested in the history of domestic interiors, and a visual resource for students and creative practitioners.